 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).

 These averages don't show how much the snowfall in Santa Fe varies from year to year.

-In December, for instance, one in four years totals over 7.4 inches of snow.
-Another 25 percent of years receive less than 0.4 inches for the month.
+In December, for instance, one in four years totals over 7.3 inches of snow.
+Another 25 percent of years receive no snow for the month.

 Similarly in January, fresh snowfall in the heaviest years amounts to 7 inches or more, while the lightest years get none.

 New snow for February ranges from 4.6 inches or more in heavy snowfall years to no snow in light years.